Roger W. Robinson, Jr.

 sikoraiova at pssi.cz

 Kristína Sikoraiová joined PSSI as a Project Assistant in February 2020, supporting the Space Security Program.
 Ms. Sikoraiová is currently pursuing a Master’s Degree in International Studies and Diplomacy at the Prague University of Economics and Business.
-She also had the opportunity to spend a semester abroad at the Özyegin University in Istanbul, Turkey.
+She also had the opportunity to spend a semester abroad studying Business Administration at the Özyegin University in Istanbul, Turkey.
 She has participated in multiple international projects focused on informal education in Madrid, Tallin, Athens and London.
-Her main areas of interest are space security and conflict studies in general.
+Her main areas of interest are space security, cyber security and emerging and disruptive technologies.